Coefficients-Preserving Sampling for Reinforcement Learning with Flow Matching: An Alternative for the numerical problem

-Even though this formula still cannot satisfy the requirements of CPS, it has a smaller error than the original Flow-SDE.
+Even though this formula still cannot meet the requirements of CPS, it has a smaller error than the original Flow-SDE.
 We show the noise level in Figure \ref{fig:quickfix-noise} and sampled images in Figure \ref{fig:quickfix-image}.
-It would be useful when the characteristics of the SDE are to be exploited.
+It would be useful when the characteristics of the SDE are necessary.